 ✅ Materials: NBR, TPU, FKM, PTFE

-Understanding the difference between piston seals and rod seals is crucial for choosing the right component for your pneumatic system.
+Understanding the difference between piston seals and rod seals helps avoid mismatched parts and performance issues.